facebook/screenshot-tests-for-android/index.md

     // ...
     dependencies {
       // ...
-      classpath 'com.facebook.testing.screenshot:plugin:0.6.0'
+      classpath 'com.facebook.testing.screenshot:plugin:0.7.0'
     }
   }

   apply plugin: 'com.facebook.testing.screenshot'
 ```

-This plugin sets up a few convenience commands:
+This plugin sets up a few Gradle tasks:

+(_`<App Variant>` is the desired variant to target, for example: `DebugAndroidTest`_)

++ `clean<App Variant>Screenshots` - Clean last generated screenshot report
++ `pull<App Variant>Screenshots` - Pull screenshots from your device
++ `record<App Variant>ScreenshotTest` - Installs and runs screenshot tests, then records their output for later verification
-+ `gradle screenshotTests` will run all the instrumentation tests, and then generate a report of all of the screenshots.
++ `run<App Variant>ScreenshotTest` - Installs and runs screenshot tests, then generates a report
-+ `gradle recordMode screenshotTests` will run all the screenshot tests and record all the screenshots in your `screenshots/`.
-You can commit this directory into your repository.
-+ `gradle verifyMode screenshotTests` runs all the screenshot tests and compares it against the previously recorded screenshots.
-If any of them fails, this command will fail.
-We expect you to run this command in continuous integration.
++ `verify<App Variant>ScreenshotTest` - Installs and runs screenshot tests, then verifies their output against previously recorded screenshots

 The plugin also sets up compile dependencies for your tests, so you can now just start calling the `Screenshot` API.
 See the [Creating a screenshot](#creating-a-screenshot) section for more information.